-Case in point, during the market crash from February to March 2020, the S&P 500 declined 32% in a space of approximately one month.
-This shows that ETFs can still fluctuate wildly, especially when there is a market-wide crash.
+Case in point, during the market crash from February to March 2020, the S&P 500 declined 32% in the space of approximately one month.
+This shows that ETFs can fluctuate wildly, especially when there is a market-wide crash.

 #4 No Control Over Investing Or Divesting

-We’ve covered this point a few times now – the ETF has to replicate the index.
-This means that if the index removes a stock that we really like, the ETF we own will also sell that stock.
+We’ve covered this point a few times now – the job of an ETF is to simply replicate an index.
+This means that if the index removes a stock that we really like, the ETF will also sell that stock.
 Similarly, if the index adds a stock we absolutely do not want to touch, the ETF will still purchase that stock.

 Best ETFs In Singapore To Invest In

 There’s really no right or wrong answer as to which ETFs are the best to invest in.
-One possible answer is sticking to investing in ETFs that are exposed to broad country indexes.
+One possible answer is investing in ETFs that are exposed to broad country/sector indexes.

 In Singapore, we can invest in these six popular ETFs listed locally:

 #1 STI ETFs: SPDR STI ETF (SGX: ES3) / NikkoAM Singapore STI ETF (SGX: G3B)

 The SPDR STI ETF and NikkoAM STI ETFs both seek to replicate Singapore’s 30-stocks Straits Times Index (STI).
 As many of us would already be familiar with, the largest companies on STI include DBS, OCBC, UOB, Jardine Matheson, SingTel, Ascendas REIT, CapitalandInvest and more.